mosip/id-authentication/docs/design/kernel/kernel-keymanager.md

 **Decrypt Symmetric Key**

-1. Request for encrypted data decryption along with specific ApplicationId, ReferenceId(optional) and the timestamp.
+1. Request received for encrypted data(Symmetric Key) decryption along with specific ApplicationId, ReferenceId(optional) and the timestamp.
 ReferenceId could be multiple instance of entity within Application such as MachineId and TspID for REGISTRATION and IDA respectively.
 If ReferenceId is not present decrypt the data using ApplicationId's private key else use ReferenceId's Private key for decryption.

-2. If ReferenceId is not present,Fetch the Private key of ApplicationId from SoftHSM and decrypt the data.
+2. If ReferenceId is not present,Fetch the Private key of ApplicationId from SoftHSM and decrypt the data(Symmetric Key).

 3. If ReferenceId is present, Fetch the key for the ApplicationId/ReferenceId at given timestamp from KeyStore DB and decrypt the ReferenceId's private key with ApplicationId's private key (using master key-alias).
-Use decrypted ReferenceId's private key to decrypt the data.
+Use decrypted ReferenceId's private key to decrypt the data(Symmetric Key).

 **ERD**